3 signs of low emotional intelligence in the workplace

 The following are tell-tale signs that an employee of yours may have low emotional intelligence:

 1. They always have to be right

 Employees with low emotional intelligence always have to be right.
 They will labour over a point for hours on end and refuse to admit that they’re in the wrong.
 They also tend to blame their colleagues for their own mistakes and rarely seem to hold themselves accountable.
-This can result in an employee making the same mistake over and over again as they don’t realise what they’re doing wrong.
-Often, they’re quick to claim all the glory when things go right.
+This can result in an employee making the same mistake over and over again as they don’t realise what they’re doing wrong or don’t have the humility and openness to learning.
+On the other hand, they may be quick to claim all the glory when things go well.

 2. They can’t accept feedback